-Insight to Ala Moana Condos Ala Moana condos for sale start in the mid $100,000 range for a studio at the Ala Moana Hotel Condo and go up to ~$10M for a luxurious penthouse suite at One Ala Moana and north of $20M for a grand penthouse at upcoming Park Lane.
+Ala Moana condos for sale range from $200,000 for a low floor studio at Ala Moana Hotel Condo to north of $20,000,000 for the ultimate Grand Penthouse at Park Lane.

-The Ala Moana Neighborhood At the center of this vibrant and world famous neighborhood sits the sprawling open air Ala Moana Shopping Center, which has undergone several renovations and expansions over the years to keep up with demand.
-The center features about 300 shops including Neiman Marcus, Macy’s, Nordstrom and Apple, along with over 60 eatery options and night clubs.
+The Ala Moana Neighborhood At the center of this world famous neighborhood sits the sprawling open air Ala Moana Shopping Center, which has undergone several renovations and expansions over the years to keep up with demand.
+The center features about 300 shops including Bloomingdale’s, Nordstrom, Neiman Marcus, Macy’s, along with over 60 eatery options.

 Across the boulevard is the enormous Ala Moana Beach Park, playground for many active outdoor enthusiasts.
 A fabulous beach with calm waters and a protective outer reef makes Ala Moana ideal for long distance swimming and paddle boarding.
 The park has bike paths, tennis courts and picnic tables, which fill up fast on weekends.
 Ala Moana also hosts the start of the annual Honolulu Marathon, which draws about 25,000 participants from all over the world.

 Magic Island, the tip of Ala Moana Beach Park closest to Waikiki, is truly a special place to savor sunsets, watch sailboats, surf, jog or just enjoy the outdoors.
 You might recognize Magic Island from the opening scene of the TV show Gilligan’s Island.
 Every year on Independence Day Hawaii’s largest firework erupts here, visible from most places in Honolulu, with several Ala Moana condos enjoying picture perfect front seat views.